mauwii/azure-pipelines-with-github-repo/docs/workflow/2-azure-pipelines.md

 This pipeline is validating, building and deploying the documentation you are just looking at :sweat_smile:

-Validation is done with building the docs, if there is no error I suggest that everything will be fine after it is just a static website.
+Validation is done with building the docs, if there is no error I suggest that everything will be fine since it is just a static website.

-The Deployment step `update gh-pages` will only appear when the pipeline is running from `main` or `stable` branch.
-Thanks to a mkdocs-plugin called `mike`, both Versions of the Documentation will be available via github-pages.

 ??? quote "azure-pipelines/mkdocs-material.yml"